The Specifier

 It maps all planar 3D-elements using direct, 4-point 2D-plane mapping.

-Curved planes in 3D are modeled as piece-wise planar flat planes.
+Curved planes in 3D are modelled as piece-wise planar flat planes.

 It does not implement any lighting controls